jostosh/jostosh.github.io/content/blog/spn01/index.md

 $$
 p(x,y) = p(x)p(y)
 $$
+<figcaption>Equation 3: The 'product' rule for computing the joint probability of two independent variables.</figcaption>
 Sum-product networks compute joint probabilities in the same way: they multiply several probabilities to obtain a new joint probability.

 Consider the following SPN: